qmk/qmk_firmware/docs/feature_layouts.md

 # Community Layouts

-This feature allows a keymap to be defined outside of the `keyboards/` directory, that can be compiled for keyboards with a common, community-established physical layout; [Miryoku](https://github.com/manna-harbour/miryoku) functional layout being a prominent utiliser of this feature.
+This feature allows a keymap to be defined outside of the `keyboards/` directory, that can be compiled for keyboards with a common, community-established physical layout.

+Example: You have a QMK powered, TKL ANSI physical layout keyboard with a keymap configured to your new experimental functional layout.
+Your friend/"partner in keyboard layout crime" also has a QMK powered, TKL ANSI physical layout keyboard but it's a different model to yours and therefore it would require your friend to redefine your keymap exclusively for their keyboard.
+In this example, although the keyboards both have an identical physical layout, this same keymap has been defined twice; once for each keyboard.
+By placing this experimental keymap under the respective `tkl_ansi` Community Layout directory, the keymap in question has been defined once and then can be compiled for every QMK compatible keyboard with `tkl_ansi` Community Layout support.

+[Miryoku](https://github.com/manna-harbour/miryoku) functional layout is a prominent utiliser of this feature.

-This feature also functions with the [Userspace](./feature_userspace.md) feature.
+?> Community Layouts also function in conjunction with the [Userspace](./feature_userspace.md) feature.

 ## Directory Structure
 The `layouts/` directory acts as the "master" directory for this feature.
 The `layouts/default/` and `layouts/community/` sub-directories are two examples of Community Layout "repositories":
-- `default/` contains all information regarding each Community Layout, which includes a default keymap named `default_<community_layout>`, for use as reference.
+- `default/` contains all information regarding each Community Layout, which includes a default keymap named `default_<community_layout>`, and is used for reference.
-- `community/` is where local (to GitHub Repo) keymaps and community/user shared keymaps (e.g. Miryoku) for each Community Layout are located.
+- `community/` is where local (GitHub Repository) keymaps and community/user shared keymaps (e.g. Miryoku) for each Community Layout are located.

 QMK searches through all sub-directories in `layouts/`, so it's possible to have multiple repositories.

 To assist explanation, terms encapsulated in angled brackets are used throughout this page.
 ```
-layouts
+layouts/
-├── default
+├── default/
-│   └── <community_layout>
+│   └── <community_layout>/
-│       └── <community_layout_keymap>
+│       └── <community_layout_keymap>/
 │           └── keymap.c
-└── community
+└── community/
-    └── <community_layout>
+    └── <community_layout>/
-        └── <community_layout_keymap>
+        └── <community_layout_keymap>/
             └── keymap.c
 ```
 **<community_layout>**: As well as sub-directory name, this serves as Community Layout name